mspurushothama2011/IMPI/.github/SECURITY.md

 ## Reporting a Vulnerability

+**IMPORTANT**: Do not report security vulnerabilities through public GitHub issues.

-If you discover a security vulnerability in IMPI, please report it by emailing [your-email@example.com].
-Please include the following details:
+If you discover a security vulnerability in IMPI, please report it by emailing [your-email@example.com](mailto:your-email@example.com) with the subject line "IMPI Security Vulnerability".

+### What to Include

+Please include the following details in your report:

-- Description of the vulnerability
+- A description of the vulnerability
-- Steps to reproduce
+- Steps to reproduce the issue
 - Impact of the vulnerability
 - Any suggested fixes or mitigation steps
+- Your contact information (optional)

+### Our Commitment

-We will respond to your report within 48 hours and keep you updated on our progress.
+- We will acknowledge your email within 48 hours
+- We will send a more detailed response within 72 hours
+- We will keep you informed of the progress towards fixing the issue
+- We will credit you in our security advisories (if you wish)

 ## Security Updates

-Security updates will be released as minor version updates (e.g., 1.0.0 → 1.0.1).
+Security updates are released as patch versions (e.g., 1.0.0 → 1.0.1).
+We recommend always running the latest version.

-## Secure Development
+## Secure Development Practices

+### Code Review
+- All code changes are peer-reviewed before merging
+- Security-sensitive changes require additional review
+- We use automated security scanning tools

+### Dependencies
-- All dependencies are regularly audited
+- Dependencies are regularly audited using `safety` and `npm audit`
-- Code is reviewed for security issues before merging
+- Security updates are applied promptly

+### Data Protection
 - Sensitive data is never logged
+- All data is encrypted in transit (HTTPS/TLS)
+- Passwords are hashed using bcrypt

+### Infrastructure
+- Regular security updates are applied to all systems
+- Access is restricted based on the principle of least privilege
 - Security headers are enabled by default